 High blood sugar can cause people who have diabetes to develop a condition called diabetic neuropathy.
 This results in nerve damage and a loss of feeling in your legs, feet or other areas of your body.
 This lack of sensation can make it difficult for you to notice signs of infection.

 If you develop an infection, it will not only slow your recovery, but you may need to take antibiotics, have another surgery or spend more time in the hospital.
 The longer an infection remains untreated, the more likely it is to cause serious complications.

-If your surgeon thinks you may be at risk for complications related to high blood sugar, Surgery Optimization Clinic.
-You will meet with a skilled nurse practitioner who will perform a complete exam to find out more about your overall health.
+If your surgeon thinks you may be at risk for complications related to high blood sugar, they may refer you to the Surgery Optimization Clinic.

 In addition to a head-to-toe exam, you will receive pre-surgery education about how you can lower your risk for problems after surgery.
 Together, you and your nurse practitioner will make a step-by-step plan to help you achieve your goal of controlling your blood sugar levels.
 This may include referral to diabetes education programs or other specialists who can help.

 As you work toward your goal of controlling your blood sugar, you will receive follow-up calls from our nurse care coordinators to check on your progress.
 We also will share your progress with your surgeon, family doctor, endocrinologist and other health care providers so they can decide the best course for your care.

 The specialists at the Surgery Optimization Clinic can help you take the first steps toward controlling your blood sugar levels and reducing your risks of complications after surgery.
 For more information, talk to surgeon or call us at 717-782-4785.

 The UPMC Central PA Portal provides patients with convenient and secure access to their health information right at their fingertips.
 View test results.
 Get virtual care.
 Message your care team.
 Schedule and manage appointments.
 And much more.Log-In or Sign Up Today